-Serbia, SEE: Electricity market competition big players from EU and state owned power utilities13.
-July 2015. / News Serbia Energy
+Serbia, SEE: Electricity market competition big players from EU and state owned power utilities, News Serbia Energy

 Energy markets in countries of South East Europe-West Balkans still have strong monopolies of state owned dominant market players which operates power generation units.
 Old units causes overhauls and cross border balancing needs which is essential for each country stability.